- Let's Get Started!

 - About Us

 In the midst of global economic challenges, the insurance industry in Hong Kong has performed well.
 Due to the ageing population and rising of mass affluent class, the demand for insurance products and financial planning has gone up significantly.
-In the first half of 2016, total gross premiums achieved a strong year-on-year growth of 12.2%, amounted to $207.5 million.
+In 2017, total gross premiums achieved a year-on-year growth of 9.1%, amounted to $489.6 million.

-In respect of policies issued to Mainland visitors, new office premiums amounted to $30.1 billion, representing roughly 37% of the total new office premiums for individual business in the first half of 2016.
+In respect of policies issued to Mainland visitors, new office premiums amounted to $50.8 billion, representing roughly 33% of the total new office premiums for individual business in 2017.

 Insurance business can be classified into long term and general businesses.
 Individual life and annuity (linked and non-linked), group life, and retirement scheme are major long term businesses which has high penetration in Hong Kong.
-In individual life business, premiums per capita of in-force policies reached $38,262 in 2014.
+The total amount of revenue premiums of long term in force business was $441.5 billion in 2017, representing a year-on-year growth of 9.5%.

 Accident and health, and general liability constitute the majority of general insurance business.
 Motor vehicle, ships, property damage and pecuniary loss are also part of the industry.
 In 2017, gross premiums of general business recorded a year-on-year growth of 5.5% to $48.1 billion.

 1. Insurance Intermediaries

 Frontline employs the largest workforce in insurance industry.
-As at the end of 2015, there were 84,065 appointed insurance agents (including responsible officers and technical representatives) and 10,130 authorized insurance brokers (including chief executives and technical representatives) operating in Hong Kong.
+As at Jun 2018, there were 89,599 appointed insurance agents (including responsible officers and technical representatives) and 9,738 authorized insurance brokers (including chief executives and technical representatives) operating in Hong Kong.

 While insurance agents are contracted with an insurance company, insurance brokers are not affiliated with any insurance company.
 However, to ensure all the intermediaries are able to deliver adequate level of services to the public, both the agents and brokers must obtained authorizations or appointments.

 An insurance broker needs to be either authorized by the Insurance Authority or become a member of one of the two approved broker bodies, namely The Hong Kong Confederation of Insurance Brokers and Professional Insurance Brokers Association.

 1. Insurance Intermediaries Qualifying Examination (IIQE)